JayeshYevale/IE534_Final_Project/README.md

 ### Milestone 5:
 1. Documentation and cleanup of files.
-2. Make Conclusions document for the entire project (use format of your choice).
+2. Make Conclusions document for the entire project.
 3. Conversion to repo.
 4. Video summary of project.
 (Link: https://youtu.be/2SdIjJ6dkpY)